um-grex/grex-docs/content/english/connecting/x2go.md

 title: "Connecting to Grex via X2Go"
 description: "Everything you need to know about connecting to Grex via X2Go."
 categories: ["How to"]
+banner: true
+bannerContent: "X2Go clients may not work currently on Grex because their lack the Duo MFA support"
 #tags: ["Configuration"]
 ---